How to throw the perfect Bay Area Friendsgiving

 Pies!
 Pies!
 Pies!

 No time to make your Friendsgiving pie from scratch?
 No problem.
 It’s okay to outsource, especially in a region renowned for its baked goods, but why not think outside the pie box?
 Think bourbon pecan.
 Think cranberry walnut.
 Think about placing your order before it’s too late.
 Top Bay Area spots for pies include Black Jet Bakery in San Francisco, Crispian Bakery in Alameda, and PieTisserie or the Market Hall Bakery in Oakland.

 Hike Before You Eat

 Getting your guests together for a hike before the big meal makes a lot of sense.
 There’s no better way to justify that second helping of dressing or that extra slice of pie.
-It’s an even better idea in the Bay Area, which is blessed with so many pristine hikes within an easy hour’s drive.
-Diablo Foothills, Sibley Volcanic Preserve, Grizzly Peak.
-Just pick your trail, plan your meet up, then head back to your place to feast.
+It’s an even better idea in the Bay Area, which is blessed with so many pristine hikes within an easy hour’s drive, including Diablo Foothills, Sibley Volcanic Preserve, and Grizzly Peak.
+Just pick your trail, plan your meet-up, then head back to your place to feast.

 Giving thanks with good food and friends should be a joyful occasion.
 The key to a stress-free Friendsgiving is in the planning.
 Plan your menu, ask everyone to pitch in, and remember to have fun.
 (Remember the wine, too.)
 Your friends won’t merely be impressed by the meal you’ve prepared in their honor.
 They’ll be positively thankful.